siomarapantarotto/nodejs-playground/README.md

 npm install -g <package-name>

 - nodemon: automatically restarts the node application when file changes in the directory are detected.
 Does not require any additional changes to the code or method of development.
 It is a replacement wrapper for node.
 Usage: replace the word node on the command line when executing the script.
+- npm install -g nodemon

+### package.json File

-package.json File - keeps track of any packages that are added to the projectand other things too.
+keeps track of any packages that are added to the project and other things too.

 D:\Workspace_NodeJS\nodejs-playground\nodejs-server> npm init